ahmetvepayev/NLayeredAppDemo/README.md

     - Unit price : decimal
     - Quantity per unit : string
     - Stock amount : Int16
+    - None of the fields can be empty
     - There may be additional rules enforced by validation.
 They can be changed anytime by editing [Northwind.Business/ValidationRules/FluentValidation/ProductValidator.cs](Northwind.Business/ValidationRules/FluentValidation/ProductValidator.cs)
 + **Update** - Select a product in the table and the product information will be automatically filled in the update box.
 After making changes to the product information, click the "Update" button
 + **Delete** - Select a product in the table and click the "Delete" button